 - Demonstrate an integrated, comprehensive proficiency in the content area of information technology; and apply this knowledge to the real world.

-Although a 2-year Associate in Applied Science Degree is designed to prepare you for an entry-level job in information technology, you may decide that you want to further your education and advancement opportunities by completing a Bachelors degree.
+Our AAS degree is designed for seamless progression into our BAS IT Degree.
+However, if you so choose you do have the option to transfer to other institutions.
 There are currently several options to transfer to a Bachelors degree program with local colleges upon completion of the Networking and Cyber Security Associate in Applied Sciences.

 |University/College||Degree Program||Transfer Requirements|

 |Western Governors University||BS in Information Technology||NCS AAS degree, no additional courses required|

 |Seattle Pacific University||BS or BA in Professional Studies||MATH 107 or above and 65 credits of approved transfer courses in addition to completing the NCS AAS degree|

 |Central Washington University - Des Moines||BAS in Information Technology and Administrative Management||MATH 107 or above and 65 credits of approved transfer courses in addition to completing the NCS AAS degree|

 |Highline College||BAS in Cybersecurity and Forensics||MATH 107 or above in addition to completing the NCS AAS degree|